sandeshjain06/A_Laptop_Price_Prediction_Project/README.md

 - In the output we want all the features , thus we have to perform EDA and check the null values , duplicated values and datatypes of all features.

+- Convert the features (ram , weight) into integer datatype as it is in form of object datatype.

+- In Screen ScreenResolution , we have multiple options such as whether laptop has touchscreen , IPS Panel , X-resolution and Y_resolution, so separate the values into different features.

+- New features will be added such as touchscreen , IPS Panel , X_resolution , Y_resolution .

+-